Battery chargers - what you need to know

 Battery charger speeds

 The type of battery charger that's best for you will depend on how you plan to charge your batteries, and how much you want to spend.
 Can you plan ahead to recharge your batteries?
 Or will you need a quick turnaround when they’re flat?
 Manufacturers claim that the fastest battery chargers can charge in just 15 minutes, but they usually cost more.
 The slowest are often cheaper, but need to be left overnight.
-Our rechargeable batteries tests measure how long different brands take to charge.
+Our measure how long different brands take to charge.

 Battery charging technology is constantly evolving, and many smart chargers are claimed to charge batteries in under an hour.
 The fastest models should be able to charge in 15 minutes – which is convenient, as you don’t need to think about charging your batteries before you want to use them.
 They tend to be pricier than other battery chargers, however.